 Have you missed the April 15th IRS filing deadline?
 If so, many circumstances allow for a six-month extension.
 For those who must pay quarterly taxes, the next deadline for those is June 15th.
 This year, be wary of tax phishing schemes when filing a late return.

-In 2018, criminal IRS tax phishing emails increased 60% from the previous year.
+This year, criminal IRS tax phishing emails increased a lot as compared to the previous year.
 These schemes were intended to personal data or funds.
 To protect yourself during tax season, you must know how to identify similar phishing scams and which steps to take if you become a target.

 How To Recognize IRS Phishing Scams